+

 Lake Superior College, Reverse Transfer Agreement

-- Reverse transfer facilitates the completion of Associate of Arts (AA) degrees for students who have left Lake Superior College to attend UMD without completing their AA.
+- Reverse Transfer facilitates the completion of Associate of Arts (AA) degrees for students who have left Lake Superior College to attend UMD prior to completing their AA.

 - Students who transfer UMD credits back to LSC to complete remaining AA degree requirements will have an AA degree awarded by LSC.
-The completion of the AA degree means all Liberal Education requirements at UMD are fulfilled (with the exception of those required by the major).
+The completion of the AA degree fulfills all Liberal Education requirements at UMD (with the exception of specific courses required by the major).

 Wisconsin